 KONE’s business activities are dependent on the uninterrupted operation, quality and reliability of its manufacturing facilities, sourcing channels, operational service solutions and logistics processes.
 In addition, KONE’s operations extensively utilize information technology and its business is dependent on the quality, integrity and availability of information.
 Thus, in addition to physical risks, KONE is exposed to cyber security risks, as operational information systems and products may be vulnerable to interruption, loss or manipulation of data, or malfunctions which can result in disruptions in processes and equipment availability and therefore impact KONE’s business.
 Any breach of sensitive employee or customer data may also result in significant penalties as well as reputational damage.
 Such cyber incidents could be caused by, including but not limited to, cybercrime, cyber-attacks, computer malware, information theft, fraud, misappropriation, or inadvertent actions from our employees and vendors.

-The majority of KONE’s sales is denominated in other currencies than the euro, which exposes KONE to risks arising from foreign exchange rate fluctuations.
-KONE is also exposed to counter party risks related to financial institutions through the significant amounts of liquid funds that are deposited with financial institutions in the form of financial investments and in derivatives.
+The majority of KONE’s sales are denominated in currencies other than the Euro, which exposes KONE to risks arising from foreign exchange-rate fluctuations.
+KONE is also exposed to counterparty risks related to financial institutions, through the significant amounts of liquid funds deposited with financial institutions, in the form of financial investments and in derivatives.
 Additionally, KONE is exposed to risks related to the liquidity and payment schedules of its customers, which may lead to credit losses.
 Significant changes in local financial or taxation regulation could also have an impact on KONE’s financial performance.
-For further information on financial risks, please refer to notes 2.4 and 5.3 in the Financial Statements for 2016.
+For further information on financial risks, please refer to notes 2.4 and 5.3 in the Financial Statements for 2017.